noway/nzcp-sol/README.md

     * This assumption relies on trusting NZ Ministry of Health not to leak their private key

 ## Privacy implications
 When you call `NZCP.readCredSubj` function as part of a transaction, your pass gets stored on blockchain as calldata.
-This allows 3rd parties to read your COVID pass and reconstruct your NZCP QR code.
+This allows 3rd parties to read your COVID pass and reconstruct your NZCP QR code, **effectively making your pass public**.
 This is bad since your pass could be then used by anyone.
 Never verify live passes as part of a transaction on a deployed version of this contract.

+Contrary to using `NZCP.readCredSubj` function as part of a transaction, using it as merely a view function (e.g. when calling it via "Read Contract" feature on Etherscan) is fine since execution of a view function happens off-chain.

+Please note that the limitations above make any practical use of this contract on live passes to be dangerous.

 ## Usage
 - Prepare `ToBeSigned` value and the `rs` array by calling `getToBeSignedAndRs` from `jslib/nzcp.js` on your pass